Omics Filtered View¶

 If no filters are selected, the Omics Explorer Table will show all variants within the specific test (Germline vs Somatic) and Variant Type (short, structural, copy number, expression).

 Once you add a filter, a chip with the filter name gets added above the Omics Explorer Table (see image below).
-You can remove the filter by deselecting it in the filter list on the left or clicking the “x” on the filter chip.
+The filter can be removed by deselecting it in the filter list on the left of the page or clicking the “x” on the filter chip.
 You can also clear all the filters selected with the Clear All button at the top of the filters panel (see image below).

 Filter selections within a category are “ORed”.
 For example, under the Coding Effect filter category, selecting Frameshift and Splice region will return results that match Frameshift OR Splice Region.

 Filter selections across categories are “ANDed”.
-For example, if we go to the Coding Effect filter category and select Missense and then go to the Zygosity filter category and select Heterozygous, the filtered results will match both the Missense Coding Effect filter AND the Heterozygous Zygosity filter.
+We illustrate this in the clip below.
+By adding a Coding Effect/ Missense filter and then adding a Zygosity/Heterozygous filter, the filtered results shown in the table will match both the Missense Coding Effect filter AND the Heterozygous Zygosity filter.

 Saved Filters are pre-saved and often complex filtering criteria that users can access with the ease of a dropdown menu.
 Saved Filters are created by users with the